Parks College of Engineering Aviation and Technology trains students to become skilled pilots as well as strong industry leaders.

 To register for a flight school course, coordinate with the chief flight instructor for a flight slot.
 Once a flight slot has been obtained, you may register with the consent of your faculty mentor and academic advisor.
 You must register for flight courses online.
 New students may obtain a flight slot and register for their flight course during SLU 101.

-Students are not be allowed to register for a department flight course without having completed prerequisite coursework unless they have consent from the Department of Aviation Science.
+Students are not allowed to register for a department flight course without having completed prerequisite coursework unless they have consent from the Department of Aviation Science.
 To complete the degree requirements in four years, it’s important that you continue to make adequate progress in each flight course.

 Currently required FAA records are maintained using the Talon Systems’ Education and Training Administration software.
 Upon enrollment in a flight course, you will receive access to your flight training records via your ETA login.
 You are encouraged to monitor your flight training progress to avoid or anticipate additional flight course charges.